LIMITED PLACES FOR 2018.

 This is an exciting 13 day motorcycle tour exploring the extraordinary country of Colombia, a place of startling contrasts, from dense Amazonian jungle, spectacular tropical beaches and snow-capped Andean mountain ranges to Bogotá’s fast-growing metropolis and the immaculate colonial architecture of Villa de Leyva, Cartagena and Popayan.

-This was a sell out tour in 2017, showing that Colombia is definitely back on the map!
+The Columbia motorcycle tour was a sell out tour in 2017, showing that Colombia is definitely back on the map!
 The Andes riding delivers foot-peg scraping bends through lush green forests, mountains and valleys, and its fair to say that riders are staggered by this incredibly beautiful and friendly country, which challenges their preconceptions.

 GlobeBusters Founders, Kevin & Julia Sanders, first travelled here in 1999 and celebrated New Year and the start of the new millenium in one of the many fabulous restaurants in Cartagena.
 They returned in 2003 on their Guinness World Record™, hosted by a group of amazing Colombian BMW GS Riders.
 Since 2009, GlobeBusters has operated our Trans Americas Expedition through Colombia and great feedback meant it was perfect for a short tour too!
 Overwhelmingly, riders are thrilled at exploring this country and are sad to leave.
 Colombia – the only danger is wanting to stay!